 Mrs Lydia Read -Deputy Safeguarding Lead

 All children in school know they have trusted adults who will listen to them.
-They also know that Miss Holland, Mr Wills, Mrs Atkins, Mrs Noon and Lydia are always available should they want to share any concerns they have about their own safety or the well-being of others.
+They also know that Miss Holland, Mr Wills, Mrs Atkins and Lydia are always available should they want to share any concerns they have about their own safety or the well-being of others.

 From time to time families may need extra support too, which we will be happy to provide.

 It is important that telephone numbers, emergency contact and medial details are kept up to date with the relevant office.

 We would also like to reassure you that we rarely share information with other agencies about your child without first speaking to you.